 - Eye Navi

-A navigation app for visually impaired individuals.
+A navigation app for the visually impaired.

-Reference: Eye Navi for the Visually Impaired|Computer Science Research Institute
+Reference: App for the Visually Impaired - Eye Navi|Computer Science Institute

 Recommended AI tools for hearing-impaired individuals that can be used in work or educational settings include the following: